-- The Nazca people created drawings in the desert sand by taking away the top layer of rocks. - B A Peruvian archaeologist discovered groups of lines drawn on the desert floor. - © A geoglyph of a strange creature with many sets of eyes and mouths was discovered. - D The Nazca lines went unnoticed in the desert sands of Peru for nearly 1,500 years.
+- A geoglyph of a strange creature with many sets of eyes and mouths was discovered. - B The Nazca people created drawings in the desert sand by taking away the top layer of rocks. - © A Peruvian archaeologist discovered groups of lines drawn on the desert floor. - D Researchers began to ask why people created the mysterious geoglyphs in the first place.